KhaledAbdElrady/rule-engine/README.md

        * Evaluates Routing Rules (only the highest-priority matching rule is applied).

+       * Note multiple conditions work with "AND" , "&&" operator to apply actions.

    3-The modified transaction is returned along with applied rule insights.